 On Dec.
-16, 1852, John married Elizabeth Livingston (1836-1923), daughter of James and Jane (Rankin) Livinston.
+16, 1852, at the age of 22, John was united in holy matrimony with 16-year-old Elizabeth Ann Livingston (1836-1923), daughter of James and Jane (Rankin) Livingston.
 The ceremony was performed at the home of John's brother William Minerd in Connellsville, Fayette County by Rev. William M. Betts, "a Protestant Methodist preacher."
 Among the guests were Kate M. Bradford, Philo Norton and Hester A. (Freeman) Galloway.
 Wrote Philo Norton some 50 years later:

 I was present at the marriage ...
 I went to the residence of Samuel Freeman, in Connellsville, to procure Mr. Betts, the Methodist Minister, to perform the ceremony, and ...
 I accompanied Mr. Betts and two of Mr. Freeman's daughters to the residence of William Minerd, in Connellsville, and saw him (Mr. Betts) unite in marriage, the said [couple] in the presence of several of the friends of both parties.

-John and Elizabeth were the parents of Emma Jane Trout, William Henry Minerd, James L. Minerd, Charles B. Minerd, Andrew Minerd, Minnie McKnight, Elizabeth Dora "Lizzie" Kelly, Bertha May Van Dyke, Maud Minerd, Hester Minerd and Jane Minerd.
-Four children were born before he joined the Army in the Civil War.
+John and Elizabeth went on to produced a brood of 11 offspring -- Emma Jane Trout, William Henry Minerd, James L. Minerd, Charles B. Minerd, Andrew Minerd, Minnie McKnight, Elizabeth Dora "Lizzie" Kelly, Bertha May Van Dyke, Maud Minerd, Hester Minerd and Jane Minerd.
+Four of their children were born before he joined the Army in the Civil War.

 Friend Reuben Reed once said that in about 1855, he and John worked together "in the 'coaling,' burning wood into 'charcoal' for 'Furnace' purposes."
 This is the earliest documented specific coal mining activity in the family.
 John's nephew, James Minerd Jr., wrote that before the war, he and John "worked together at a Furnace for quite a while."
 It's thought that 'the Furnace' may have been Wharton Furnace, near Farmington, Fayette County, where his brothers James and Samuel are known to have been employed.
 Ruins of the Wharton Furnace are seen here circa 2002.